 What is Onion Bhaji?

 However, in India, Onion Bhaji is also known as Onion Pakora, Onion Pakoda, Vengayam Bajji, and Kanda Bhajji.
-This delicious crispy snack is often served with Masala Chai or a cup of strong filter coffee in the Indian subcontinent.
+This delicious crispy snack is often served with Indian Masala Chai or a cup of strong filter coffee in the Indian subcontinent.

 Keep in mind - The Air fryer Onion Bhaji and Deep Fried Onion Bhaji have different textures due to the nature of cooking and the limited amount of oil in the recipe.